Sony XDR-F1HD

 Power consumption, standby 2 W

 The XDR-F1HD has the best sensitivity figures I've ever measured.
 In mono this is due partly to the threshold extension and partly to the high-cut filter, not to a low noise figure.
-The input signal drives a transient suppressor, PIN diode attenuator, single tuned circuit, and finally the TEF6730 mixer, whose rated noise figure is 3 dB typical, 4.5 dB maximum.
-There is no RF amplifier.
+The input signal drives a transient suppressor, bandpass filter, PIN diode attenuator, single-tuned circuit, and finally the TEF6730 mixer.
+The tuner does not use an RF amplifier stage.
+After aligning the front-end, I measured a noise figure of 7.0 dB with mismatch loss < 0.1 dB at 96.9 MHz.
+A low-noise RF preamp can noticeably improve sensitivity.

 The stereo sensitivity figure is not a typo.
-Noise is 50 dB down for an unmodulated 13.5-dBf stereo signal.
-This figure is at least 20 dB better than that of conventional tuners.
+Noise is 50 dB down for an unmodulated 13.5 dBf stereo signal.
+This figure is more than 20 dB better than that of conventional tuners.
 Channel separation is still 26 dB at this signal level.
 Background noise near the tone frequency does rise with modulation, as shown in the previous images, and a single tone does not entirely mask it.
-A standard stereo sensitivity test really isn't appropriate for a tuner with adaptive noise reduction.
-Still, stereo reception of weak broadcast signals is an order of magnitude better than with a conventional tuner.
+A standard stereo sensitivity test really isn't adequate for a tuner with adaptive noise reduction.
+Still, everyday reception of weak broadcast stereo signals with the Sony is an order of magnitude better than for an ordinary tuner.

 Treble loss, not background noise, will limit weak-signal audio quality for some listeners.
-The high-cut filter causes 10 kHz to drop 1 dB at a signal level of 25 dBf and 3 dB at 22 dBf.
+The high-cut filter drops the 10 kHz response 1 dB at a signal level of 25 dBf and 3 dB at 22 dBf.
 Level variation due to soft muting during signal fades will be the limiting factor for others.
-1 kHz falls 1 dB at 20 dBf and 3 dB at 18 dBf (see the curve below).
-An RF preamp will lower these signal levels by an amount approximately equal to its gain.
+The 1 kHz response falls 1 dB at 20 dBf and 3 dB at 18 dBf (see the curve below).
+An RF preamp can lower the signal levels at which these effects commence.

 The XDR-F1HD stereo THD figure is 13 dB lower than that of the Sangean HDT-1X.

-The S/N figures are 5–6 dB worse than those of the HDT-1X.
-Neither tuner comes close to the best conventional designs with S/N in the high 80s or low 90s.
-Nevertheless, I have been unable to hear any tuner noise, even on quiet program material.
-In fact, what's striking is how utterly quiet are stereo signals that on conventional tuners have unlistenable levels of background noise or grunge.
-Evidently 68 dB of ultimate S/N is enough at the volume levels I use.
+The S/N figures are 5–6 dB worse than those of the HDT-1X and do not improve at 85 dBf.
+Nevertheless, with a decent signal I've never noticed any background noise, even for quiet program material.
+In fact, what's striking is how utterly quiet are stereo signals that have unlistenable levels of noise on other tuners (see Sound Samples).
+Evidently 68 dB of stereo S/N is enough at the volume levels I use.
+A second tuner measured 69 dB.

-Capture ratio is how far below an unmodulated 65-dBf monophonic signal a 100%-modulated monophonic signal must be to obtain the specified quieting.
+Capture ratio is how far below an unmodulated 65 dBf monophonic signal a 100%-modulated monophonic signal must be to obtain the specified quieting.
 With both signals in stereo, the XDR-F1HD can suppress a co-channel signal 19 dB stronger than one the HDT-1X can suppress.
-At my location this profoundly improves reception quality for many signals, setting the Sony apart from any other tuner.
+At my location this profoundly improves reception quality for many signals, setting the Sony apart from all other tuners I've tried.

 The astronomical selectivity figure is real.
-The XDR-F1HD is noticeably more selective than the HDT-1X, sometimes retrieving listenable signals that are buried beneath adjacent-channel splatter or completely inaudible in the Sangean.
-The Sony's selectivity is more than 30 dB better than that of the best conventional tuner I've ever tested, a Kenwood L-07TII modified to cascade one 150-kHz and two 110-kHz Murata ceramic filters in narrow-IF mode.
+Even though both use digital IF filters, the XDR-F1HD is noticeably more selective than the HDT-1X.
+Sometimes the Sony can retrieve listenable signals that are buried beneath adjacent-channel splatter or completely inaudible in the Sangean.
+Selectivity is 30 dB greater than that of the best conventional tuner I've ever tested, one using a kHz cascade of 110-110-150-250-250 Murata ceramics.

-RF intermod, RF spur, and RF image are the 50-dB quieting levels for a third-order intermodulation product, an untuned signal, and a mixer image.
+RF intermod, RF spur, and RF image are the 50 dB quieting levels for a third-order intermodulation product, an untuned signal, and a mixer image.
 The Sony's RF intermod figure is 5 dB better than that of the HDT-1X.
 RF spur is 9 dB better.
-Although the XDR-F1HD has a single tuned circuit in the RF signal path while the HDT-1X has two, the Sony's image rejection (RF image minus 50-dB quieting) is 15 dB better due to its image-cancelling mixer.
+Although the XDR-F1HD has just one tuned circuit in the RF signal path while the HDT-1X has two, the Sony's RF image figure is about 13 dB better due to its image-cancelling mixer.
 I made these RF measurements in a way that sidesteps tuner and signal generator phase noise.

 RF AGC threshold is the signal level where the front-end PIN diode attenuator begins to operate.
 Untuned signals in the RF passband above this level may cause a weak tuned signal to become noisier.
-Although the tuner uses keyed AGC to minimize the problem, the XDR-F1HD may be more susceptible to strong-signal desensing than other tuners because its RF passband is quite broad.
+The XDR-F1HD may be more susceptible to strong-signal desensing than other tuners because its RF passband is relatively broad.

 Modulation acceptance is the modulation level for 1% THD.
-The XDR-F1HD figure at 1 kHz may seem like overkill since FCC rules limit stations to 100% modulation.
-But for years one local NPR station deviated 140%.
-Another station just across the border in Mexico sometimes exceeds 250%.
-The XDR-F1HD had no problem with the first signal and cleanly demodulates the second most of the time.
+The XDR-F1HD figure at 1 kHz may seem like overkill since FCC rules limit stations to 100% modulation (110% with SCA).
+But for years one local NPR station routinely deviated 140%, while another station just across the Mexican border sometimes exceeded 250%.
+The XDR-F1HD had no problem with the first signal and nearly always cleanly demodulated the second.
 But see the graph below for low-frequency modulation acceptance, which is much lower.
-Modulation acceptance for the Sangean HDT-1X is 150% at all frequencies.
-The highest I've seen is 270% for a Pioneer F-90.

 Compare the XDR-F1HD latency of 27 ms to 118 ms for the HDT-1X.
-The Sony's audio delay is short enough to let you simultaneously play the same station in another room from a conventional low-latency tuner.
+The Sony's audio delay is short enough to let you simultaneously play the same station in another room from a conventional tuner with negligible latency.

-Dan Houg measured power consumption at the highest LCD brightness setting.
+Dan Houg measured power consumption at the brightest display setting.

 This is the bass response normalized to 100 Hz.
 I used 44% modulation to avoid the problem described next.

 This shows the maximum glitch-free modulation level at low frequencies.
-I have heard no glitches on broadcast signals.
+I've never identified one of these glitches on a broadcast signal.

-This compares 1-kHz stereo separation for the XDR-F1HD and HDT-1X as a function of signal level.
+This compares stereo separation for 100% 1 kHz modulation for the XDR-F1HD and HDT-1X as a function of signal level.
 The Sangean protects the listener from noise by rapidly blending the channels when S/N drops below 56 dB.
 The Sony's adaptive noise reduction takes care of the problem for a further 20+ dB drop in signal level without degrading channel separation.

 This compares monophonic quieting curves.
-S/N is the ratio of audio output levels for 100% 1-kHz modulation present and absent.
+S/N is the ratio of audio output levels for 100% 1 kHz modulation present and absent.
 The sudden change in slope of the HDT-1X curve just below 17 dBf marks its FM threshold.
 Here additive noise is large enough to begin to cause IF-signal phase reversal, which the FM detector renders as high-amplitude spikes.
 Spike occurrence greatly increases as the signal level drops.
 The XDR-F1HD S/N curve shows a gradual change in slope with no threshold.
 During A/B tests with the Sangean, very weak signals were markedly more readable on the Sony.
-(The XDR-F1HD curve is for a second tuner with 50-dB monophonic quieting of 14.0 dBf, not the 13.5 dBf of the first tuner measured earlier.)

 This compares audio presentation strategies at low signal levels.
 The HDT-1X presents a nearly constant signal level while the XDR-F1HD maintains a nearly constant noise level.
 The resulting XDR-F1HD soft muting is very effective at suppressing noise bursts during brief signal fades.
 It also seems just right for monitoring a clear channel for a band opening.
 Set the background noise near the threshold of audibility and a readable signal will pop up to alert you.
 The downside is that the loudness of a fading signal in the soft-muting region will vary.
 An RF preamp can mitigate this annoyance.

-The SAF7730 provides 16 IF filters of various bandwidths.
-It automatically selects one based on interference and modulation level.
+The SAF7730 provides 16 IF filter bandwidths.
+It automatically sets the bandwidth based on interference and modulation level.
 The 64-tap FIR filters use 16-bit coefficients.
-This graph shows the response of four of the stock filters, from the narrowest to the widest.
-Also shown is the response of a 180-kHz Murata ceramic, which the XDR-F1HD uses as an IF roofing filter.
+This graph shows the response of four of the stock filters, from narrowest to widest.
+The narrowest filters lower the FM threshold when the modulation level is low.

 With an I²C bus controller it is possible to alter the SAF7730 filter coefficients.
-This single-sided plot compares FIR filter #5 with an optimized filter.
+This plot compares FIR filter #5 with an optimized filter.
+However, reciprocal mixing of local oscillator phase noise evidently limits any stopband improvement (see the VCO spectrum below).
+Konrad Kosmatka could not hear a difference between these two filters when tuning broadcast signals.

 This shows RF return loss from 88 to 108 MHz with the XDR-F1HD tuned to 98 MHz.
 The dip is 1 MHz high.
 Its frequency does not monotonically increase with tuned frequency, backstepping at 90.2, 92.8, 95.4, 98.0, 101.4, 104.7, and 108.0 MHz.
 The backstep is as large as 800 kHz and never drops below the tuned frequency.
 All this suggests a misaligned piecewise-linear approximation.
-The backstep frequencies differ among tuner samples, which suggests that Sony uses automatic alignment during manufacture.
+The backstep frequencies differ among tuner samples, which suggests that Sony automatically aligns each tuner and stores the tuning data in EEPROM.

 At 63″, the FM dipole supplied with the XDR-F1HD is rather long.
-Mounted in the clear about 6′ above the floor, resonance occurred below the FM band at 85 MHz.
+Mounted in the clear about six feet above a concrete house foundation, resonance occurred below the FM band at 85 MHz.
 Reducing the effective length with a piece of string as shown optimizes the response for 88–92 MHz.
 Tie the string so that the horizontal wires are 3″ above the mounting hole.
-This configuration reduces mismatch loss 0.3 dB at 88 MHz, 1.4 dB at 90 MHz, and 2.0 dB at 92 MHz.
+This configuration reduced mismatch loss 0.3 dB at 88 MHz, 1.4 dB at 90 MHz, and 2.0 dB at 92 MHz.
 To cover 88–108 MHz, use a folded dipole instead.
 Tilt the antenna to maximize signal strength.

 Analog AM

 The AM antenna is a 4″ × 5″ rotatable loop with eight single-layer turns.
 Its inductance is 21.3 µH with a Q of 83 at 1000 kHz.
 The loop exhibits two nulls in opposite directions at all frequencies, handling it does not increase signal strength, neither AM antenna terminal is marked as ground, and each terminal has a resistance of 1Ω to ground.
 All this suggests that the tuner provides a balanced, differential antenna input circuit, which can reduce local noise pickup.
-The usual unbalanced, single-ended input causes a loop and its feedline to respond to the electric-field component of the electromagnetic wave as well as to the magnetic-field component the loop is designed for.
-The electric component is much stronger than the magnetic for many local noise sources.
+The usual unbalanced, single-ended input causes a loop and its feedline to respond to the electric field of the electromagnetic wave as well as to the intended magnetic field.
+The electric field is much stronger than the magnetic for most local noise sources.

 For two loops I examined, the insulation on the wire ends was cut but not stripped.
 I wonder if this explains the occasional report of no AM reception.
 The stripped wire seemed rather fragile when inserted into the spring-loaded antenna terminals, which bent and separated the tiny strands.
 I tinned them to add strength.